hvhvdevdev/hvhvdevdev/README.md

-- 👋 Hi, I’m @hvhvdevdev
+- 👋 Hello there, I’m Hai.
+Welcome to my newly created __secondary__ github account which is just for Rust programming.
-- 👀 I’m interested in video game development.
+- 👀 I’m really interested in video game development.
 - 🌱 I’m currently learning Rust and TypeScript
 - 💞️ I’m looking to collaborate on game engines.